fieldtrip/website/development/module/fileio.md

 The event.sample relates to the sample index into the file, disregarding any internal structure in the file.
 Different data formats that are supported allow for

 1. fully continuous data
-2. continuous recordings that are stored in blocks, with no gaps in between (e.g. EDF)
+2. continuous recordings that are stored in blocks, with no gaps in between (e.g., EDF)
 3. epoched recordings, i.e. a fixed block representation with known or unknown gaps in between
-4. continuous recordings with an occasional break (e.g. a pause)
+4. continuous recordings with an occasional break (e.g., a pause)

 1 and 2 are continuous or pseudo-continuous respectively.

-2 and 3 can most of the times not be distinguished based on the file content, but can sometimes be distinguished by external information (e.g. EDF is meant to represent continuous data, but for CTF it can be either continuous or have gaps in between).
+2 and 3 can most of the times not be distinguished based on the file content, but can sometimes be distinguished by external information (e.g., EDF is meant to represent continuous data, but for CTF it can be either continuous or have gaps in between).

 4 has segments ("trials" in fieldtrip-speak) of unequal length.